EN| FR

 My Beatles story began in late 1963, when as an impressionable young 8 year old, I first heard "She Loves You" on local AM radio.
 It was this song that gave them their first number one, and launched Beatlemania here in Canada.
 Their music became the soundtrack of my life, and to this day, as I hear any particular Beatles song, it invokes specific memories from that time period.

-I started collecting Canadian Beatles records in 1976 when a resurgence in popularity, and a publicity push by Capitol led me to purchase new copies of the entire catalog.
+I started collecting Canadian Beatles records in 1976 when a resurgence in popularity, and a publicity push by Capitol led me to purchase new copies of the entire catalogue.
 It was also around this time that I learned of all the different international albums, as imports were starting to appear in shops, and books on the subject were starting to be published.
 With the advent of CDs, used record stores began popping up, and beautiful original mono quality pressings could now be purchased for very reasonable prices.
 And so it began, as I would make weekly rounds hunting for pristine gems.

 With the advent of the internet, I discovered I was not alone in my passion, and it was in a Yahoo discussion group that I first met Serge.
 I was impressed with his youthful enthusiasm, and when he expressed to me his desire to publish a complete Canadian discography with every known variation of every Beatles LP pressed in Canada, I said I would help out in any way I could.
 I happily continue to provide that support for Serge in the creation of this website.